unjs/nitro/docs/content/1.deploy/20.providers/firebase.md

-# Firebase
+---

-Deploy Nitro apps to Firebase.
+description: 'Deploy Nitro apps to Firebase.'
+---

 **Preset:** `firebase` ([switch to this preset](/deploy/#changing-the-deployment-preset))